awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-s3-presigned-urls.rst

 may want to perform uploads and downloads in the background.
 To do this, you need to create a background session using ``NSURLSession`` and then transfer your objects using pre-signed URLs.

-The following sections describe pre-signed S3 URLs.
+The following sections describe pre-signed Amazon S3 URLs.
 To learn more about ``NSURLSession``, see `Using NSURLSession <https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/URLLoadingSystem/Articles/UsingNSURLSession.html>`__.

 Pre-Signed URLs